Starmer says no minister involved in collapse of China spy case

 Mr Parkinson had blamed ministers for failing to provide the crucial evidence needed to proceed.

-Former cabinet secretary Lord Simon Case said intelligence chiefs had warned of the threat from China for years, while his predecessor Lord Mark Sedwill expressed puzzlement about why the trial fell apart because “of course” Beijing is a threat to the UK.
+Former cabinet secretary Lord Simon Case said intelligence chiefs had warned of the threat from China for years, while his predecessor Lord Mark Sedwill expressed puzzlement about why the trial fell apart because Beijing was “of course” a threat to the UK.

+But Sir Keir argued that the evidence should focus on the stated foreign policy position towards China of the Tory administration in place between December 2021 and February 2023, when the alleged offences occurred – which was not to call President Xi Jinping’s country a threat.

+In the 2023 refresh of the integrated review of defence, published under Rishi Sunak’s premiership and one month before the two men’s arrest, the Asian superpower was described as an “epoch-defining challenge”, but not as a threat.

-Sir Keir was asked during a press conference during a trade trip to India whether any minister was involved in the decision not to provide the Crown Prosecution Service (CPS) with evidence that at the time of the alleged offences, China represented a threat to national security.
+Sir Keir was asked at a press conference during a trade trip to India whether any minister was involved in the decision not to provide the Crown Prosecution Service (CPS) with evidence that, at the time of the alleged offences, China represented a threat to national security.

 “You can’t try people on the basis of situation as it now is or might be in the future.
 And therefore, the only evidence that a court would ever admit on this would be evidence of what the situation was at the time.